Cincinnati Gardens: Hockey

 The Cincinnati Swords played in the AHL as an affiliate of the NHL Buffalo Sabres from 1971 through 1974 and won the Calder Cup as AHL champions in 1973.

-The Cincinnati Wings played the 1963-64 season at the Gardens, relocating from Indianapolis (where they were known as the Capitals) after their home arena, the Indiana State Fairgrounds Coliseum, was heavily damaged in a propane explosion on October 31, 1963, that killed 74 people.
+The Cincinnati Wings played the 1963–64 season at the Gardens, relocating from Indianapolis (where they were known as the Capitals) after their home arena, the Indiana State Fairgrounds Coliseum, was heavily damaged in a propane explosion on October 31, 1963, that killed 74 people.

 The Cincinnati Cyclones played in the East Coast Hockey League for two seasons and the IHL for five seasons at the Cincinnati Gardens.
 When the Cyclones moved to U.S. Bank Arena in 1997, the AHL returned to the building for the third time with the creation of the Cincinnati Mighty Ducks, an affiliate of the NHL Mighty Ducks of Anaheim and Detroit Red Wings, who played in the building until 2005.

-The Cincinnati Thunder of the North American 3 Hockey League moved to the Gardens beginning with the 2015-16 season, making the team the Gardens' newest hockey tenant.
+The Cincinnati Thunder of the North American 3 Hockey League moved to the Gardens beginning with the 2015–16 season, making the team the Gardens' newest hockey tenant.

 Though having no pro-hockey team for its last 11 years of operation, the Gardens still acted as the home rink for several area high school teams.

 Basketball

 The Gardens was home to the Cincinnati Royals of the National Basketball Association (now the Sacramento Kings) from 1957 through 1972.
 Hall of Famer Oscar Robertson played for the Royals from 1960 through 1970.
 The arena hosted the 1966 NBA All-Star Game, and Royals' guard Adrian Smith was named the game's Most Valuable Player.

 College basketball, including 42 "Crosstown Shootout" games between the University of Cincinnati and Xavier University, were played at the Gardens since its first week in 1949.
 The arena has served as the home court for both schools at various times, lastly for Xavier from 1983 until their move to the on-campus Cintas Center in 2000.

 From 1984 through 1987, the Cincinnati Slammers of the Continental Basketball Association played their home games at the Gardens.

-High school basketball also used the Gardens, both for regular season games – such as contests matching Middletown & HamiltonHighs – as well as post-season tournaments including the state tourney in 1953 & 1955.
+High school basketball also used the Gardens, both for regular season games—such as contests matching Middletown & Hamilton Highs—as well as post-season tournaments including the state tourney in 1953 and 1955.

 Boxing

-The Gardens has hosted a number of boxing matches, particularly several featuring prominent local and international fighters.
+The Gardens hosted a number of boxing matches, particularly several featuring prominent local and international fighters.
 Eventual Heavyweight champion and Hall of Famer Ezzard Charles of Cincinnati defeated Joey Maxim in a heavyweight title contender fight on February 28, 1949, in the arena's first week.
 Cincinnatian Wallace "Bud" Smith defended his World Lightweight crown there on October 19, 1955.
 Numerous Golden Gloves competitions have drawn as many as 10,000+ fans, and a "Super Brawl Sunday" event was held in 2002.

 On August 30, 2008, Relentless Events packed over 6000 fans into the arena for former heavyweight champion Lamon Brewster's comeback fight against Danny Batchelder.
 Brewster won by fifth-round knockout.
 Local favorites Rashad Holloway and Aaron Pryor Jr. also won on the undercard.